haraka/Haraka/docs/Logging.md

 # Haraka Logging

-Haraka has built-in logging (see #API docs below) and support for log plugins.
-These docs pertain to the built in logging.
-For logging plugins like ([haraka-plugin-syslog](https://github.com/haraka/haraka-plugin-syslog)), refer to the plugin docs.
+Haraka has built-in logging (see API docs below) and support for log plugins.
+This page pertains to the built in logging.
+For log plugins like ([haraka-plugin-syslog](https://github.com/haraka/haraka-plugin-syslog)), refer to the plugin's docs.

 * log.ini